manhitv/manhitv.github.io/_posts/2022-03-16-blog1-how-to-become-a-data-scientist.markdown

 #### Skill sets to focus on some specific backgrounds
 While we've covered some ideas for making decisions easier above, we can take it a step further to dive into some specific backgrounds close to software engineering.
 If you’re still in college, it’s good for you to improve your data structures knowledge and programming skills with SQL, Python or R (or even Java).
 You also have time to build up a Github or Kaggle profile, which is good to show up your portfolio.
 You’re ready to work in companies to solve problems.
-	If you’re a programmer with more than two years experience, it is better to take online courses, improve knowledge of Deep Learning/Machine Learning libraries and tools.
+	* If you’re a programmer with more than two years experience, it is better to take online courses, improve knowledge of Deep Learning/Machine Learning libraries and tools.
 Moreover, you should pick up an area to focus on, such as general Machine Learning, Natural Languange Processing or Image/Video processing.
 As proposed earlier, the best way to learn data science is to do data science, that’s good for you to practice or do side projects.
 You’ll have a better option to consider to be a Data Engineer than a Scientist because of similar skill sets with your background.
 When you become more experienced (for example > 10 years experience), you should focus on solving business problems using data science.
 Your curiosity helps you to find the problem on your own and solve it yourself.
 You could also solve more general problems such as scaling challenges with data, and how to benefit from provided sights.
-	If you’re Business Analysts, Domain experts or Managers, it’s not necessary to know mathematics or programming, it’s better to take a course to understand how Machine Learning works, their ability and limitation, understand each step in Machine Learning, especially on formulating the business around data.
+	* If you’re Business Analysts, Domain experts or Managers, it’s not necessary to know mathematics or programming, it’s better to take a course to understand how Machine Learning works, their ability and limitation, understand each step in Machine Learning, especially on formulating the business around data.

 ---

 I hope this blog has helped you answer many questions about how to become a data scientist.
 When you apply for data scientist positions, one thing that I would strongly emphasize is that you need to demonstrate that you can do this job.
 That can look different for different people.
 Data science is still a young-enough field that people aren’t sure what it means to be a data scientist and who can be one; it’s still very undefined.
 There is still a lot of uncertainty in what this role means and the positions are highly paid enough that the perceived risk to a company hiring wrong is very high, so companies are very risk-averse.
 Companies need to be sure that the candidate can do that job.
 Some ways I’ve seen people demonstrate that they can do the job is through open source contributions, speaking at local meetups on projects they’ve done and developing a portfolio of projects on a blog or GitHub/Kaggle profile.
 For me, I took all the MOOCs and books I needed to learn and started a blog about all of these projects.

-5. References
+## 5. References

-[1] <a href="https://www.manning.com/books/build-a-career-in-data-science"> Build a career in Data Science</a>.
+[1] <a href="https://www.manning.com/books/build-a-career-in-data-science"> Build a career in Data Science</a>

+[2] <a href="https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century"> Data Scientist - The sexiest job of the 21st century</a>

+[3] <a href="https://www.glassdoor.com/List/Best-Jobs-in-America-2019-LST_KQ0,25.htm"> Best jobs in America (2016-2019)</a>